Matthew Wood, MBA ‘19

 Learning from today’s strongest leaders

-With the Center in particular, the access is a huge benefit.
+With Business for Impact in particular, the access is a huge benefit.
 How else are you going to learn, but through professionals, about how they got to where they are?
 You get to understand what is going on in the industry from people who are making the industry.

 Through Georgetown Business for Impact, I’ve met with leaders from Bank of America, Pepsi, Wal-Mart, Land O’Lakes, just to name a few.
 In the fall of 2017, the Chief Sustainability Officer for Walmart spoke to us about the challenges of improving on minimum wage, and how can they provide higher wages, with everything else in the business, how can they build that case for the business.